Wearing a suit doesn’t make you immune to peer pressure

 The reason for this reminder is that we4 often abstract ‘People who use our products’ in to the much easier and less clunky term ‘users’.
 And yes, while this is done for reasons of convenience rather than anything nefarious, it can still lead to us forgetting that there is a real person at the sharp end of the decisions we make.

 In turn, this impact is regularly referred to in other terms, such as ‘pain point’ or ‘nudge’5.
 Again, while done with no negative intent, this can further separate ‘us’ and ‘them’.
-After a while, ‘them’ almost become ‘things’ we have dominion over.
+After a while, ‘them’ almost become ‘things’ we act as if we have dominion over.

 You may know that I’ve been involved with Gateshead Foodbank since 2018 in various roles, and/or that for the last 18 months or so I’ve been spending a lot more time there as part of a career break.7 A year ago, I was invited on to the Board of Trustees, with a focus on Data/IT, and to support efforts in reshaping the charity so that we can continue to support those who need us, for as long as we are needed.